Mamallapuram – The Workshop of the Pallavas

 On Mamallapuram, Heyne takes a different route while describing the town.
 He tells that much have been already written and complied therefore, being an attentive visitor, he talked about different point of views than his ingenious predecessors.

 Heyne points out three propositions.
-First, that there never existed, thus never swallowed up by sea, such a town as Mahavellyporam as represented to have been.
-Second, the new Mahavellyporam, supposedly built upon the old town, never has been better and larger than present.
-The third proposition was that the sculptures on the rock and pagodas are not superior to many others in country.
+First, “that there never existed, thus consequently never was swallowed up by sea, such a town as Mahavellyporam as represented to have been”.
+Second, “that the new Mahavellyporam, or the town said to have been built on the destruction of the former, never has been better and larger than present, or at least never has been a place of any consequence”.
+The third, “that the sculptures on the rock and the pagodas are very little, if at all, superior to many others in country.”8

 The propositions from Heyne were mostly based upon the information collected from locals and from the earlier travelers and writers.
 He was a skilled botanist however not a historian therefore his propositions lack the evidences when required by a art historian.

-Heber, Reginald (1828, Narrative of a Journey through the Upper Provinces of India vol. II) – The bishop visited the town for a very short period of two hours in which he visited the shore temple and bas-relief of The Great penance.
+Heber, Reginald (1828, Narrative of a Journey through the Upper Provinces of India) – The bishop visited the town for a very short period of two hours in which he visited the shore temple and bas-relief of The Great penance.
 He compared these with the caves of Elephanta which he had visited earlier in his tour.
 He considered this work superior than that of at Elephanta.
-About the story of Bali, he mentioned a relief where Vamana and Bali story was narrated.
+About the story of Bali, he mentioned a relief where Vamana and Bali story was narrated10.

 He started his article referring to the previous accounts on this site.
 He mentions that the Krishna Mandapam was in threat due to constant running water on its face.
 He writes that this bad relief is very important to understand the pastoral life of ancient India.
 As per his opinion, the execution of this panel was coarse, limbs were out-proportioned and excluding some meritorious works, the whole panel is rather carved rudely with countenances without expressions.